Pokelo97/Web-Chat/README.md

 ## What's this?
-A simple web-chat program where you can group chat anonymously!
+A simple web-chat program where you can group chat!

 [![Run on Repl.it](https://repl.it/badge/github/Pokelo97/Web-Chat)](https://repl.it/github/Pokelo97/Web-Chat)